 Best Known For

-Track star Lolo Jones has won both USA and World championships in hurdle events, and competed at both the 2008 and 2012 Olympic Games.
+Track star Lolo Jones has won both USA and World championships in hurdle events, and competed at the 2008, 2012 and 2014 Olympic Games.

 Think you know about Biography?